cogentapps/chat-with-gpt/README.md

 - 🌡 Adjust the **creativity and randomness** of responses by setting the Temperature setting.
 Higher temperature means more creativity.
 - 💬 Give ChatGPT AI a **realistic human voice** by connecting your ElevenLabs text-to-speech account, or using your browser's built-in text-to-speech.
 - 🎤 **Speech recognition** powered by OpenAI Whisper.
+- :muscle: **Latest models** that are kept up-to-date with the releases from OpenAI.
+- :camera: **Image** capabilities, so you can query GPT-4V about your pictures.
 - ✉ **Share** your favorite chat sessions online using public share URLs.
 - 📋 Easily **copy-and-paste** ChatGPT messages.
 - ✏️ Edit your messages